 Installation instructions are in English and very clear.
 The faucets easily passed our installation tests, ranging from "very easy" to "easy" on a four-point scale of "Very Easy" to "Very Hard."

-Side-handle kitchen faucets equipped with the company's F-Valve, however, failed serviceability.
+Side-handle kitchen faucets equipped with the company's F-valve, however, failed serviceability.

 This test determines whether basic servicing can be performed without uninstalling the faucet.
 The most basic servicing is replacing the valve cartridge.